 - Strings come in small sizes for younger children allowing them to be started at a young age once children have the focus for a half hour one-on-one lesson.
 Strings require finger precision & dexterity, and refinement for tuning.
 Instruments can be rented to start.
-Recommended age: 5+ (violin); 7+ (viola and cello)
+Recommended age: 4+ (Suzuki violin, viola, and cello); 7+ (traditional violin, viola, and cello)

 - Ukulele provides fun in a small size and allows kids to sing along as they play.
 Learning chords and strumming aid in coordination and listening.
-A unique instrument from the guitar, the ukulele is typically a less expensive instrument with fewer strings (4), different chord shapes and patterns, and a smaller range.
-It requires less strength and toughness of fingers.
-The Young Yukes class provides a social environment that fosters friendship, teamwork, peaceful compromise and fun as children perform together.
+A distinct instrument from the guitar, the ukulele has fewer strings (4), different chord shapes and patterns, and a smaller range.
+It requires less finger strength than guitar, and is typically less expensive to purchase.
+The Young Yukes class provides a social environment that fosters friendship, teamwork, and fun as children perform together.
 Recommended age: 8+

-- Wind & brass instruments (band & orchestra) are not recommended for this age due to the size of the instruments, the pressure placed on teeth, and the lip strength needed to make sound.
+- Wind & brass instruments are not recommended for young children due to the size of the instruments, the pressure placed on teeth, and the lip strength needed to make sound.
 Recommended age: 8+ (flute, clarinet); 10+ (saxophone, trumpet, trombone, french horn)

 Starting a child on a specified instrument before the child is developmentally ready for the individual demands of the instrument can lead to frustration and disengagement.
 A teacher recommendation that a child should wait to progress to a particular instrument is not a negative reflection on a child’s current intellectual or developmental status but shows a personal caring for a child’s emotional well-being and the desire to foster a life-long love of music.